-15.3 Governors
+16.3 Governors

 All governors receive training about safeguarding, to make sure they have the knowledge and information needed to perform their functions and understand their responsibilities.
-The safeguarding governor (Ms Sandra Balkwill) meets with the DSL on a half termly basis to discuss important updates and trends.
-Governors are also provided with key data on safeguarding matters in their half termly Headteacher's report.

-As the chair of governors may be required to act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, they receive training in managing allegations for this purpose.
+As the chair of governors may be required to act as the 'case manager' in the event that an allegation of abuse is made against the principal, they receive training in managing allegations for this purpose.

-15.4 Recruitment - interview panels
+16.4 Recruitment - interview panels

-At least one person conducting any interview for a post at Blenheim High School will have undertaken safer recruitment training.
-This will cover, as a minimum, the contents of the Department for Education's statutory guidance, Keeping Children Safe in Education, and will be in line with local safeguarding procedures.
+At least one person on any interview/appointment panel for a post at the school will have undertaken safer recruitment training.
+This will cover, as a minimum, the contents of the Department for Education's statutory guidance, Keeping Children Safe in Education, and be in line with local safeguarding procedures.

-15.5 Staff who have contact with pupils and families
+16.5 Staff who have contact with learners and families

-All staff who have contact with children and families can request supervision which will provide them with support, coaching and training, promote the interests of children and allow for confidential discussions of sensitive issues.
+All staff who have contact with children and families will have supervisions which will provide them with support, coaching and training, promote the interests of children and allow for confidential